rizumu/bootmachine/docs/background.rst

 =======

 Bootmachine simplifies the initial boot phase of creating new servers, by reading configuration from ``settings.SERVERS``.
-Select from the built-in cloud providers, or write a custom ``settings.PROVIDER_MODULE``.
+Choose from the built-in cloud providers, or write a custom ``settings.PROVIDER_MODULE``.

 .. note::